jdoleary/Spellmasons/docs/TasksCurrent.md

 - How is it possible that the particle emitters didn't get cleaned up?
 How did castCards not finissh??

+## Validation for 1.1.0

+- Validate "how to host your own server" button link works

 ## Notify people when languages get finalized: